What is a wedge?

 If you identify with any of the concealment problems above, then you might benefit from playing around with a few different kinds of wedges.

-If you’re interesting in pursuing wedge use, and want a to try a DIY wedge build, try viewing this guide!
+If you’re interesting in pursuing wedge use, and want a to try a DIY wedge build, try viewing this tutorial.

-Keep in mind that a wedge may not be your only solution, we would encourage you to consider changing up your holster positioning within 10-2 (between your hip bones, on the front of your torso) to see what works best for you.
+Keep in mind that a wedge may not be your only solution.
+We’d also encourage you to consider changing up your holster positioning within 10-2 (between your hip bones, on the front of your torso) to see what works best for you.
 For a more clear guide on this process you’ll want to visit our blog post about finding your concealment sweet spot!